oneparchy/PQ-Cert-Kit/PQ-CRL/README.md

 ----
-Follow the setps below to generate the certificates or use CRL file to run CRL experiments
+Follow the setps below to generate the certificates and use opensslCRL.cnf OR
+Use CRL file to run CRL experiments
 ----